open-sauced/ai/README.md

 ## 🤝 Contributing

+_We encourage contributors to open issues or take a look at the [Bugs](https://github.com/orgs/open-sauced/projects/6).
+If you would like to find **good first issues**, please check out the `#good-first-issues` channel in our [Discord](https://discord.gg/opensauced)._

 We encourage you to contribute to OpenSauced!
-Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.
+Please check out the [Contributing Guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to self-assign an issue and how to get started.

 We have a commit utility called [@open-sauced/conventional-commit](https://github.com/open-sauced/conventional-commit) that helps you write your commits in a way that is easy to understand and process by others.